Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

 - <ins>Delegates for Event Handling:</ins> The state uses delegates extensively to manage its flow.
-For a Take Damage reaction, it binds to the OnDamageDealt delegate to trigger the AI's own damage-receiving ability.
-For a Parry reaction, it listens for the OnGameplayAbilityEndedWithDataBP delegate of the parry ability to know when it's safe to exit the state.
+For a Take Damage reaction, it binds to the `OnDamageDealt` delegate to trigger the AI's own damage-receiving ability.
+For a Parry reaction, it listens for the `OnGameplayAbilityEndedWithDataBP` delegate of the parry ability to know when it's safe to exit the state.

-- <ins>Execution and Transition:</ins> The MakeParryAbility() and MakeTakeDamage() functions are responsible for activating the relevant Gameplay Abilities.
-Once the defensive ability is complete or the damage is processed, the state calls ExitRequest, allowing the AI to seamlessly transition back to its primary combat loop.
+- <ins>Execution and Transition:</ins> The `MakeParryAbility()` and `MakeTakeDamage()` functions are responsible for activating the relevant Gameplay Abilities.
+Once the defensive ability is complete or the damage is processed, the state calls `ExitRequest`, allowing the AI to seamlessly transition back to its primary combat loop.
 ```c++
 void UInComingAttackState::OnTakeDamageAbilityEnded(const FAbilityEndedDataBP& DodgeAbilityEndedData) {